Nexis-Network/homepage/content/docs/guides/grafbase.md

   npm install @neondatabase/serverless
   ```

-## Retrieve your Exzo Network connection string
+## Retrieve your Nexis Network connection string

-A database connection string is required to forward queries to your Exzo Network database.
+A database connection string is required to forward queries to your Nexis Network database.
 To retrieve the connection string for your database:

-1. Navigate to the Exzo Network **Dashboard**.
+1. Navigate to the Nexis Network **Dashboard**.
 2. Copy the connection string for your database from the **Connection Details** widget.
 The connection string should appear similar to the following:

     <CodeBlock shouldWrap>